axeloz/filesharing/readme.md

 - make the expiry date editable per bundle
 - limit upload permission by a password (or passwords)
 - ability to send link to recipients
-- add unit testing
+- add PHP unit testing
 - more testing on heavy files
 - customizable (logo, name...)
-- theming
 - responsiveness

 ## Licence